translaster/zabbix-book/docs/zabbix-visualisation/eng-index.md

 where you can aggregate multiple widgets into a single view for a more holistic understanding of your network's health.

-Then, we'll discuss **reports**—an essential feature for summarizing and sharing insights with your team or stakeholders.
+Then, we'll discuss **reports** an essential feature for summarizing and sharing insights with your team or stakeholders.
 Finally, we'll cover **maps**, a unique visualization tool that lets you create interactive representations of your network topology, making it easier to pinpoint issues and understand relationships between different components.

-By the end of this chapter, you'll have a comprehensive understanding of how to leverage Zabbix's visualization tools to monitor, analyze, and communicate the state of your IT environment effectively.
+By the end of this chapter, you'll have a comprehensive understanding of how to leverage Zabbix's visualization tools to monitor, analyse, and communicate the state of your IT environment effectively.
 Whether you're a seasoned administrator or just starting with Zabbix, mastering these visual tools will enhance your ability to manage complex infrastructures